Last updated May. 19, 2023 by Charles Zemub

 the same service but for your podcast’s media files.

-The common question many newbie podcasters ask is, why have a separate hosting company for my podcast file when I can use my website hosting?
+The common question many newbie podcasters ask is, why to have a separate hosting company for my podcast file when I can use my website hosting?

 This is so true.